 The main attraction must of course be the choice of quality beers and ciders at affordable prices and here we certainly don’t let you down.
 Upstairs in the concourse at Edgeley Park we have a dazzling selection of cask beers from around the country with quite a number of new breweries exhibiting each year along with a few great old favourites.
 Downstairs we have a Real Ale in the Bottle bar selling not only British beers but also a choice of exotic continental ones as well.

 Stockport was one of the first CAMRA festivals to style itself as a ‘Beer and Cider Festival’ so it is no surprise perhaps to find that our growth in cider consumption has been incredible.
 Each year we seem to have a record order providing even more choice.
 There is no better place to become a cider and perry devotee than at the Stockport Beer and Cider Festival.

 For your comfort the separate dining and entertainment suites are downstairs in palatial surroundings which provide for plenty of space to take a seat, beer or cider in hand, to eat your meal or to watch the bands.
 To go with the unmatched beer and cider on offer we have first-rate entertainment.
 From choir music to ska, to high energy rock n’roll, to folk, to top quality blues.
 Each year there is always something during the festival for almost everybody’s taste.

 If this is all too energetic just sit in the stand (there is a seat for everybody), drink from your souvenir glass and watch the world go by.
 Afterwards you can pop down to try our Tombola and games, with their enticing prizes.
-Alongside is the CAMRA Shop, where you can purchase your souvenir Festival T-shirt, CAMRA books and merchandise or even a Father’s Day present.
+Alongside is the CAMRA Shop, where you can purchase your souvenir Festival T-shirt, CAMRA books and merchandise or even a present for a loved one.